Next lecture: Friday, October 10 at 8:00 p.m.

 The Lectures, which are the centerpiece of all Philosophical Society of Washington meetings, are selected to appeal to those with a general interest in science and do not require a specialized knowledge of the subject.
 They always contain information that is current, explanations that are understandable and a few controversial issues to be challenged by a critical listener.
 The series is designed as much as possible to include a wide range of disciplines.

 The meetings are open to the public, free, and no reservations are required.
 Dress is informal.
-Meetings are followed by a social hour with beer, cider, snacks and conversation.
+Meetings are followed by lively conversation.
+All must exit the Cosmos Club at 10:30 p.m.
+Conversations are continued at another location.

 The John Wesley Powell Auditorium is adjacent to the Cosmos Club, 2170 Florida Avenue NW, Washington DC 20008.
 Entrance is through the club gate, the first right-hand entrance on Florida Avenue north of the intersection with Massachusetts Avenue NW.
 The auditorium entrance is to the left of the gate.